umass-cs677-archives/docker-networking-example/README.md

 ![bridge](https://docs.docker.com/engine/tutorials/bridge1.png)

-Note that there is a NAT between the docker0 bridge abd host eth0.
+Note that there is a NAT between the docker0 bridge and host eth0.
 This makes the container IP address `172.17.0.2` only accessible from the host. **If you are using linux**, you can try to access the catalog container using curl or [httpie](https://httpie.org/):

 ```shell
 $ http get 172.17.0.2/query/1001